 Action over avoidance

-By reframing the challenge of “getting started” from a personal failing to a lack of strategy, we empower students to choose action over avoidance.
-The power lies in making a strategic decision to embrace the initial 3/10 feeling for long-term 7/10 satisfaction, rather than falling for the immediate dopamine hit of spontaneous procrastination.
+By reframing the challenge of getting started from a personal failing to a lack of strategy, we empower students to choose action over avoidance.
+The goal is not to eliminate discomfort, but to decide when to experience it.

 Doug Grundman, an experienced teacher and executive function coach, is the co-Director of Executive Function Coaching at Red Oak.
 As a self-identified ADHDer, he relies on his professional and personal experiences to meet his students where they’re at.
 His devoted clients appreciate his down-to-earth approach to helping them have less annoying days.